Chula Sakarat: History

 The calendar was launched in 640 CE in Sri Ksetra Kingdom (in modern Myanmar) with the epochal year 0 date of 22 March 638.
 It was largely a recalibration of then prevailing Mahasakaraj or Saka Era.
 It was later adopted by the Pagan Kingdom.
 According to the Chiang Mai Chronicles and the Chiang Saen Chronicles, Chiang Mai, Chiang Saen and their tributary states of middle and upper Tai country (except Lamphun and Sukhothai) submitted to King Anawrahta and adopted the calendar in the mid-11th century in place of Mahasakaraj, the standard calendar of the Khmer Empire.
 However, scholarship says the earliest evidence of Burmese calendar in modern Thailand dates only to mid-13th century.

 The use of the calendar appears to have spread southward to the Sukhothai, Ayutthaya, and eastward to Laotian states in the following centuries.
+The official adoption farther south by the Ayutthaya Kingdom and farther east by Lan Xang came only after King Bayinnaung's conquests of those kingdoms in the 16th century.
 Subsequent Siamese kingdoms retained the Burmese calendar as the official calendar under the name of Chula Sakarat (Culasakaraj) until 1889.

 The calendar fell out of use throughout the region in the second half of the 19th century with the advent of European colonialism.
 The only remaining independent state Siam too dropped the calendar on 1 April 1889 per King Chulalongkorn (Rama V)'s decree.
 It was replaced by Rattanakosin Era.
 Today, the calendar is used purely for cultural and religious festivals in Myanmar.
 Thailand has moved on to its own version of Buddhist calendar since 1941 although the Chula Sakarat era dates remain the most commonly used and preferred form of entry by the academia for Thai history studies.